tier4/driving_log_replayer/README.md

 Driving Log Replayer is a ROS package that evaluates the functionality of Autoware.Universe

-This repository is currently in maintenance mode.
-Bug fixes only, no new features will be added.
+This repository will no longer be maintained.
 Please use v2 below.

 <https://github.com/tier4/driving_log_replayer_v2>